-Why pirates wear eye patches, and the lessons for digital transformation
+Why pirates wear eye patches: Digital transformation lessons

 Recently my four year old asked me and my wife one of her usual “adults can’t see it coming” questions: ‘Why do pirates wear eye patches?’